impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

-This is a similar test to the previous one, except here we pass the argument `fish` instead of `bash`.
+This is a similar test to the previous one, except here we pass the argument `fish` instead of Bash.
 We once again assert that the command exited with a status code of 1, and that the proper shell integration script is printed to STDOUT.
-This time, the script syntax is `fish`-specific, rather than `bash`-specific.
+This time, the script syntax is `fish`-specific, rather than Bash-specific.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>